HimanshuKanojiya/infocollector/README.md

 # Infocollector
 This tool is for finding/discovering all email id's/phone numbers on any big website.
+It is a pre-release version.
+More functions and optimization will be initiated soon.

 ## How to run this script:
 if you have already installed the python and set the python environment variable then you just need to follow below steps: